 “The US Patent & Trademark Office published a patent application from Apple that relates to a next-generation all-in-one (AIO) desktop iMac that is made with a continuous glass body.”- Patently Apple

-The device could be used as a home automation system that includes an OLED display with an integrated keyboard.
-The housing member may include other physical features recesses, protrusions, borders, on its exterior surface that define and/or delineate distinct key regions.
+The device could be used as a home automation system with an OLED display and an integrated keyboard.
+The housing member may include other physical features, recesses, protrusions, and borders, on its exterior surface that define and/or delineate distinct key regions.

 The user of the integrated keyboard may be able to type faster and do not need to look at the keyboard to align their fingers with the keys hence making fewer errors because they can feel the borders and boundaries of each key region.
 And with the MacBook desktop accessory, users might have a larger display to work with when at home or the office where the keyboard slides into the desktop accessory.